Trauma & PTSD

 Help for Trauma & PTSD

 During a trauma, your body responds to a threat by going into “flight or fight” mode.
-It releases stress hormones, like adrenaline and norepinephrine, to give you a burst of energy.
+It releases stress hormones, like adrenaline, to give you a burst of energy.
 Your heart beats faster.
 Your brain also puts some of its normal tasks, such as filing short-term memories, on pause.

 PTSD causes your brain to get stuck in danger mode.
 Even after you’re no longer in danger, it stays on high alert.
 Your body continues to send out stress signals, which lead to PTSD symptoms.
 Studies show that the part of the brain that handles fear and emotion (the amygdala) is more active in people with PTSD.